moseschmiedel/bachelor-thesis/text/thesis.typ

     caption: "Position estimation error with multilateration" )

-To solve the multilateration problem algebraically the formulas for the circles are combined to form a system of equations.
+To solve the multilateration problem algebraically, the formulas for the circles are combined to form a system of equations.
 For the special case of three points $P_1(x_1, y_1), P_2(x_2, y_2), P_3(x_3, y_3)$ with corresponding
 distances $d_1, d_2, d_3$ the resulting system would look like this: